 Pam is co-owner/principal of Impact Energy, a certified Black women-owned energy services company that focuses on energy efficiency project implementation and workforce development.
 She is also the Founder and CEO of Integrated Solutions, consulting company that develops frameworks to implement a diversity, inclusion and integration successfully and sustainably within organizations.
 Pam has a degree in Marketing, a certification in Human Resource Management, and is a Certified Cultural Diversity Professional and Trainer (CDP, CDT).

 Jana Gastellum is the Executive Director of Oregon Environmental Council, a statewide nonprofit specializing in championing equitable, innovative and collaborative solutions to environmental challenges.
 She has two decades of experience building coalitions and passing ambitious policies that cut climate pollution and advance transportation electrification, amongst other wins.
 As OEC’s leader, she also advocates for toxics reduction, water security, and health and worker protections under a changing climate.
 She serves on state advisory bodies.
 Jana is regarded for her collaborative style, thought leadership, and problem-solving.
 She holds a M.S. and B.S. in Earth Systems, an interdisciplinary program at Stanford University.

-Amy is the client relations manager for Blink Charging.
-In this role, Amy works with private and public organizations to maximize public, private, fleet and workplace electric vehicle charging options.
-Previously, Amy worked with ECOtality and Sustainable Industries.
-She currently serves as board chair for Forth and participates on other sustainability and community-related boards.
-Amy has an MBA from PresidioGraduate School (formerly Bainbridge Graduate Institute).
+Amy is the Vice President of Sales at OpConnect.
+Amy works with private and public organizations to maximize public, private, fleet and workplace electric vehicle charging options.
+Previously, Amy worked at Blink Charging, ECOtality and Sustainable Industries.
+She currently serves as board chair for Forth and participates on other sustainability and community-related boards, including Oregon Youth Ultimate.
+Amy holds an MBA from PresidioGraduate School, formerly Bainbridge Graduate Institute.